Theatre and Communication Arts

 (CREATIVE STUDIES)

 Capstone course focusing on the holistic and collaborative practice of theatre.
-Includes self-assessment, preparation of portfolios, research into graduate school opportunities, internships and other career options, development of an article of "publishable" quality tailored to the particular interests of the student, public demonstration of skills through formal oral presentation of written research article.
+Includes self-assessment, preparation of portfolios, research into graduate school opportunities, internships and other career options.

 Prerequisites: Senior standing.